Water for Independence

 Tirrim: Pillar of Hope - Partnership

-As of December 2018, we partnered with Tirrim: Pillar of Hope, a non-profit organization in Marsabit County.
-Tirrim mainly empowers the nomadic communities of Samburu and Rendille in Loiyangalani and Mt.
+In December 2018, we partnered with Tirrim: Pillar of Hope, a non-profit organization in Marsabit County.
+Tirrim empowers the nomadic communities of Samburu and Rendille in Loiyangalani and Mt.
 Kulal areas of Arapal, Olturot, Civicon, and Gatab.
-Our focus is therefore to support education of children from primary school, high school to colleges and also their parents particularly women to empower them economically.
+Our focus is to support childrens’ education from primary school, high school through college and empower their parents, particularly women, economically.
 Tirrim’s objectives are to discourage retrogressive cultural practices and to promote education, economic interest and the general welfare of its community members in accordance with agreed principles, values and more.

-In February 2019, IndiMark donated school supplies; books, stationeries, girls’ feminine products and undergarments, sports equipment (soccer and basketballs).
-Mr. Jacob Naikele, the Headmaster (Principal) at Loiyangalani Primary School and founder of Tirrim distributed the donations to the scholars.
+In February 2019, IndiMark donated to Loiyangalani Primary School supplies (books, stationeries), girls’ feminine products and undergarments and sports equipment (soccer and basketballs).
+Mr. Jacob Naikele, the Headmaster (Principal) as well as the founder of Tirrim, distributed the donations to the scholars.

-In July 2019, IndiMark started the donation programs of the computers that were uploaded with Secondary school curriculum for Kenya education.
+In July 2019, IndiMark started the donation programs of computers that were uploaded with Kenyan Secondary School Curriculum .
 More computers will be donated in the upcoming weeks.

 Days for Girls - Ambassadors of Women’s Health

-As of July 2019, IndiMark has partnered with Days for Girls - Ambassadors of Women’s Health.
-Dozens of Days for Girls kits were donated by their representative Nancy Jarvis and IndiMark will be sending them to Loiyangalani Primary School.
+In July 2019, IndiMark partnered with Days for Girls - Ambassadors of Women’s Health.
+Dozens of Days for Girls kits were donated by their representative Nancy Jarvis to be sent to Loiyangalani Primary School.